ep390/ep390/website/app/syllabus/page.md

 All students are expected to

 - Attend fourteen lectures
-- Work on weekly assignments
+- Work on weekly assignments which will be visible in the class website
 - Present 1-2 research works
 - Design and implement mid-term and final projects
 - Participate in the mid-term and final project presentations